PsychoLlama/recommendations/README.md

 - [glow](https://github.com/charmbracelet/glow): A markdown renderer built for the terminal.
 This makes documentation much more comfortable to absorb.
 - [ncspot](https://github.com/hrkfdn/ncspot/): An ncurses-style Spotify client.
 - [nix](https://nixos.org/): A cross-platform package manager.
 All my devtools are installed and managed by Nix.
 It's phenomenally well designed.
+- [nushell](https://www.nushell.sh/): An incredibly powerful shell with structured data and an even stronger commitment to pipeline processing.
 - [rage](https://github.com/str4d/rage): A small and simple encryption tool that works on public keys.
 - [ripgrep](https://github.com/BurntSushi/ripgrep): A `grep`/`ag` replacement, and wicked fast, too.
 - [skim](https://github.com/lotabout/skim) or [fzf](https://github.com/junegunn/fzf): Fuzzy finders.
 Fantastic for finding files, searching notes, or sorting through massive troves of unstructured text.